SathyaBhat/sathyabh.at/content/weekly-notes-45-2024/index.md

 {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" ".jpg" "" "Weekly Notes" >}}

 It's also time for our [vacation](/weekly-notes-44-2024/) - Jo and I are flying to Mangalore this Saturday via Bangalore.
 We'll be in Mangalore for couple of weeks.
 Looking forward to the break!
+We flew to Mangalore from Sydney via Bangalore.
+The onward flight from Sydney to Bangalore was pretty uneventful.
+We had paid extra for the exit row seats and that made the travel a little bit comfortable.
+We had a cabin crew member sitting right infront of us and had some interesting conversations with him.
+He was also curious to know whether we had paid extra for the exit row seats - apparently another traveller was arguing with him on why she couldn't get the exit row seat.
+I mean, like come on, seat selection is something that you do when you book your ticket, or even later on.
+Anyway.

+We had about 5 hours of layover in Bangalore and we spent the time at the VIP section of the 080 Lounge.
+It was expensive but pretty worth it - the VIP section was cordoned off and empty and had plenty of empty space and more importantly, very quiet and good service.The food at the lounge was pretty good - given we were in the VIP section, we also had table service and an a la carte menu.
+I ordered a mysore masala dosa and filter coffee for myself which Jo ordered a plain dosa and a Kerala Pepper Chicken.
+As we were having our food, Flighty kept announcing the various delays my incoming flight to Mangalore was running into, so we decided to stay in the lounge for a bit longer till the aircraft finally landed in Bangalore (a 40 minute delay in the end).
+The flight to Mangalore was straightforward and once landed, we picked our bangs and went to meet my parents who had come to pick us up at the airport.

+Come Sunday, mom made Mangalore Buns (known as just buns in Mangalore fwiw) for breakfast which was rapidly devoured down.
+Mom had also made a fresh batch of banana chips that I had with tea mid day.
+We'll have some family visits later today and this week, and I will do a beach run as well.
+Look for my next weekly note!

 ### Music of the Week